peteu1/python-rolling-dice/README.md

 This program simulates rolling dice with a graphical user interface.

 ## Features
-- Two dice that display random values
+- Dice that display random values
 - Roll dice button to generate new values
+- Dropdown to select how many dice to roll (1-5)
 - Total display showing the sum of the dice values
 - Quit button to exit the application